Valley Improvement Projects’ Mission Statement:

 Environmental Justice and Public Health

-- Recycling, NOT Incineration: VIP works to promote recycling, especially a curbside “Blue Bin” in the city of Modesto and are against the burning of any recyclable, re-usable, or compostable material at the Crows Landing trash incinerator.
+- Recycling/Composting, NOT Incineration: VIP works to promote recycling, especially a “Blue Bin” for curbside pick-up in the city of Modesto, and are against the burning of any recyclable, re-usable, or compostable material at the Crows Landing trash incinerator near Patterson.

-- Improving Air Quality in Stanislaus County: In addition to the trash incinerator, there are many sources of air pollution that harm public health.
-For 5 years VIP has been a member of the Central Valley Air Quality Coalition (CVAQ) that advocates for policies and practices that would help clean-up the air in the San Joaquin Valley.
+- Central Valley Air Quality Coalition (CVAQ): In addition to the local trash incinerator, there are many sources of air pollution that harm public health.
+For 5 years VIP has been a member of CVAQ, advocating for policies and practices that would improve the air quality in Stanislaus County and the San Joaquin Valley. (calcleanair.org)

-- California Environmental Justice Coalition (CEJC): VIP participates in the statewide environmental justice coalitions which is made up of nearly 70 grassroots EJ organizations from all over the state who work together in solidarity to advocate for clean air, water, soil and protect communities from toxic contamination.
+- California Environmental Justice Coalition (CEJC): VIP is a founding member and participant in the largest and most inclusive statewide environmental justice coalition (CEJC), made up of nearly 70 grassroots EJ organizations from all regions of the state who work together in solidarity to advocate for clean air, water, soil and for protecting communities from toxic contamination. (cejcoalition.org)

 Social Justice and Equality

-- Law Enforcement Accountability and Criminal Justice Reform: VIP works to ensure police, immigration, prison, and jail officials and institutions are held accountable for their actions in cases of abuse and corruption.
+- Law Enforcement Accountability and Criminal Justice Reform: VIP works to ensure that police, immigration, and jail/prison officials and institutions are held accountable for their actions in cases of abuse and corruption as well as providing “Know Your Rights” information to the community.

-- Homeless Outreach and Support: VIP works with community members that are without stable living conditions to help find the resources they need, provides information on local resources for the homeless community, “Know Your Rights” information, and advocates for homeless rights and against anti-homeless ordinances and laws that criminalize instead of humanize.
+- Homeless Outreach and Support: VIP works with community members without stable living conditions to access the resources they need as well as advocate for homeless rights and against local anti-homeless ordinances and laws that criminalize instead of humanize.

-- Tenant and Worker Rights: VIP works with local residents being harassed or treated unfairly by their landlords or employers, utilizing solidarity, direct action, and legal aid to help workers get unpaid wages, raises, benefits, unionize, and/or stop employer harassment and intimidation as well as help tenants get held security deposits, needed repairs, and/or stop harassment and illegal lockouts.
+- Tenant and Worker Rights: VIP utilizes the “Solidarity Network” model of direct action and legal aid to help workers get unpaid wages, raises, benefits, form a union, and/or stop employer harassment and intimidation as well as help tenants recover security deposits, get needed repairs, and/or stop harassment and illegal lockouts.

-- Disadvantaged and Vulnerable Communities: VIP make a special effort to reach out to poor and working poor people, communities of color, immigrants, LGBT community, religious minorities, indigenous communities, youth, elders, people with disabilities, and many others who carry extra burdens in our area
+- Disadvantaged and Vulnerable Communities: VIP makes a special effort to reach out to the poor, working poor, communities of color, immigrants, LGBT community, religious minorities, indigenous communities, youth, elders, people with disabilities, and many others who carry extra burdens in our society.

 - Youth Outreach and Education: VIP works to provide local young people with productive recreational activities as well as socially and culturally relevant/accurate educational workshops and literature.